Media accreditation for FIBA Women's EuroBasket 2021 is now open.

 Media representatives who wish to attend the event can apply through the FIBA Media Portal.

-The deadline for submitting applications is May 21.
+The deadline for submitting applications was May 21.

 Successful applicants will be notified by FIBA; completing the application form does not automatically guarantee accreditation.